signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 plugin, and subsequent activity should be accurately reported again.

+## What type of DAW usage does Signalbash not detect?

+Signalbash can only detect activity if there's an audio signal being sent through the channel/bus where the plugin is placed.
+Any usage of your DAW while audio isn't playing can't be quantified or detected, and thus won't count towards your activity totals.
+For example: changing DAW settings, re-organizing/grouping tracks, etc.

+Additionally, certain tasks in a DAW may play audio, but not route that audio through the master, such as previewing audio samples that can be browsed and played through your DAW's UI.

+## Usage with Video Editing Software

+Certain video editors/non-linear editing software programs support the use of audio plugins.
+Currently, Signalbash can report activity from Adobe Premiere Pro, Davinci Resolve, and Apple Final Cut Pro.

+Video editing workflow are distinct from working in a DAW, as video editing tasks may not involve working with audio at all.

+In order for the Signalbash plugin to report activity, it requires an audio signal to be running through the mix bus/channel where it is placed.
+When you're performing editing tasks where no audio is actively playing, no activity will be reported, even if the timeline playhead is moving.
+For example, if you're cutting video without audio, or performing coloring & other VFX related tasks.

 ## License & Source

 The Signalbash Plugin is Free & Open Source Software, licensed under the